 Melt in the mouth Gluten Free Hazelnut Shortbread – renamed and updated

 My Gluten Free Hazelnut Shortbread originally appeared on the blog in 2013.
-At that time, they appeared as Hazelnut Biscuits alongside a Rich, Dark Chocolate Mousse.
+At that time, they appeared as Hazelnut Biscuits alongside a sumptuous Rich, Chocolate Mousse.
 But they also subsequently accompanied the most incredible Balsamic Roasted Strawberries and Cream Ice Cream.
 They are one of my favourite and most frequently made biscuits at Gluten Free Alchemist… And for good reason.
 Because they are utterly delicious… Short, crisp, nutty and very melt-in-the-mouth.

 Whether eaten as they are, or adding crunch alongside your favourite ice cream, Panna Cotta or Crème Brûlée, this recipe is a keeper.
 And with that, I’ve decided it’s about time my Gluten Free Hazelnut Shortbread occupied its own space on the blog.
 Shared as always, with my love x